The Heartbreaking Truth About Elvis and Priscilla Presley's Love Story - E! Online

 "They sent a jet to come, and going into that house and hearing all the people—especially his father, who I will, to this day, still remember him crying in such grief, howling—that it still resonates the loss and the impact."

-Priscilla has applauded Butler's all-out turn as her tirelessly impersonated and yet entirely unique ex-husband in Elvis, writing on Facebook in April after a private preview that it was "a true story told brilliantly and creatively that only Baz, in his unique artistic way, could have delivered."
+Priscilla has applauded Butler's all-out turn as her tirelessly impersonated and yet entirely unique ex-husband in Elvis, writing on Facebook after a private preview that it was "a true story told brilliantly and creatively that only Baz, in his unique artistic way, could have delivered."

-The only person alive who truly knows what happened between her and Elvis behind closed doors, Priscilla also attended the film's premiere at the Cannes Film Festival and earlier this month Lisa Marie and granddaughter Riley Keough joined her for the U.S. premiere held at Graceland.
+The only person alive who truly knows what happened between her and Elvis behind closed doors, Priscilla also attended the film's premiere at the Cannes Film Festival and Lisa Marie and granddaughter Riley Keough joined her for the U.S. premiere held at Graceland.

-Priscilla said on Good Morning America June 17 that she was "pleasantly surprised" by De Jonge's portrayal of her, appreciating that the character "was sensitive and...caring and...a little strong with him as well."
+Priscilla said on Good Morning America in June 2022 that she was "pleasantly surprised" by De Jonge's portrayal of her, appreciating that the character "was sensitive and...caring and...a little strong with him as well."

 But admittedly, Priscilla said, "I'm sitting there watching this movie and going, 'God I wish he could see this.'"